c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     # raw data gyro tuple of x,y,z, celsius float, and time_stamp int returned
     x, y, z, temp_c, usec = bno.raw_gyro

+## Option to Change Sensor Report Frequency

+The default sensor report frequency is 20 Hz.
+The number of reports per second that the BNO08X can reliably deliver is dependent on the interface bandwidth and the number of reports that a BNO08X is asked to generate.
+I2C will definitely limit this frequency (est 10 to 50 Hz with a few reports).
+One should consider SPI for higher frequencies.
+Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.
+Some sensor reports can be updated at 400 to 100 Hz on SPI (untested).
+If your code request faster than the report feature frequency specified, repeated values will be returned.

+Before getting sensor results the reports must be enabled:

+    bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # for accelerometer at 40 Hertz

 ## Euler angles, gimbal lock, and quaternions